Irenaean theodicy: Michael Tooley

 Writing in the Internet Encyclopedia of Philosophy, Michael Tooley rejects the Irenaean theodicy as unsatisfactory, arguing that the magnitude of suffering experienced by some people is excessive, supporting Eleonore Stump's view that the suffering endured by those with terminal illnesses cannot be for moral development, and that such illnesses do not fall more often upon those seemingly immoral or in need of development.
 He also challenged the suffering both of animals and of young children.
 Neither of these instances of suffering serve any useful purpose, as they cannot lead to moral development.
 Finally, he questioned whether the current universe is the best possible world for the moral development of humans.
 Citing the examples of those who die young and those who experience too great a pain to learn from it, as well as people who suffer too little to learn anything, he suggests this world is not ideally suited to human development.

 The Irenaean theodicy is challenged by the assertion that many evils do not promote spiritual growth, but can instead be destructive of the human spirit.
 Hick acknowledges that this process often fails in our world.
 Horrendous suffering often leads to dehumanization, and its victims become angry, bitter, vindictive and spiritually worse.
 Yet, life crises are a catalyst for change that is often positive.
-Neurologists Bryan Kolb and Bruce Wexler indicate this has to do with the plasticity of the brain.
+The neurologists Bryan Kolb and Bruce Wexler indicate this has to do with the plasticity of the brain.
 The brain is highly plastic in childhood development, becoming less so by adulthood once development is completed.
 Thereafter, the brain resists change.
 The neurons in the brain can only make permanent changes "when the conditions are right" because the brain's development is dependent upon the stimulation it receives.
 When the brain receives the powerful stimulus that experiences like bereavement, life-threatening illness, and other deeply painful experiences provide, a prolonged and difficult internal struggle, where the individual completely re-examines their self-concept and perceptions of reality, reshapes neurological structures.
 The literature refers to turning points, defining moments, crucible moments, and life-changing events.
 These are experiences that form a catalyst in an individual's life so that the individual is personally transformed, often emerging with a sense of learning, strength and growth, that empowers them to pursue different paths than they otherwise would have.

 Henri Blocher

-French theologian Henri Blocher criticised the universalism of John Hick's theory.
+The theologian Henri Blocher criticised the universalism of Hick's theory.
 Blocher argued that universalism contradicts free will, which is vital to the Irenaean theodicy, because, if everyone will receive salvation, humans cannot choose to reject God.
 Hick did attempt to address this issue: he argued that a free action is one which reflects that character of a person, and that humans were created with a "Godward bias", so would choose salvation.
 Blocher proposed that Hick must then accept a level of determinism, though not going all the way.